carapace-sh/carapace-pixi/docs/src/groupTherapy.md

 ![](./groupTherapy/banner.png)

 Values can not only be [styled], they can also be [tagged].
-The former can signify the state of a value, and the latter classify it.
+The former may signify the state of a value, and the latter classify it.
-Based on these [Zsh] arranges them in a groups.

 ## Implicit

-Subcommands are implicitly [tagged] and [styled].
+Subcommands are implicitly [tagged] and [styled] based on their group.

 ![80x12@0:3](./groupTherapy/implicit.cast)